Blog

 The scarab beetle was held in a place of great profundity in ancient Egypt, ranging from everyday life into the spiritual.
 Scarabs, formed in the image of the dung beetle, symbolized important notions for the Egyptians, including creation, rebirth, and protection.
 Because the scarab rolled the dung into balls, which symbolically brought life from waste, it was associated with the journey of the sun across the sky and with the eternal cycle of life.
 The mystic relation of the beetle to the elevation of life made the scarab a sacred sign in Egyptian culture.

-The scarab beetle became a powerful symbol of rebirth and transformation.
+The scarab beetle symbolizes both death and rebirth.
 Its actions—rolling dung—were seen as a mirror of the sun god Ra moving the sun across the heavens.
 This imagery embodied the Egyptian belief in the cycle of life, death, and resurrection.

 Scarab Protective Powers